Optimizing Edge Sets in Networks to Produce Ground Truth Communities Based on Modularity: Abstract

 \section{Abstract}

 We consider two new problems regarding the impact of edge addition or removal on the modularity of partitions (or community structures) in a network.
 The first problem seeks to add edges to enforce that a desired partition is the partition that maximizes modularity.
 The second problem seeks to find the sparsest representation of a network that has the same partition with maximum modularity as the original network.
 We present integer programming formulations, a row generation algorithm, and heuristic algorithms to solve these problems.
-Further, we demonstrate a counter-intuitive behavior of modularity that make the development of heuristics for general networks difficult.
+Further, we demonstrate a counter-intuitive behavior of modularity that makes the development of heuristics for general networks difficult.
 We then present results on a selection of social and illicit networks from the literature.
+Keywords: community detection; modularity maximization; integer programming; network optimization; social networks; illicit networks